DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - 🔬Shadowed password refers to a system where user password hashes are stored in a separate file, typically called the "shadow file", instead of the standard "/etc/passwd" file on Unix or Linux systems.
 When a system is configured to use shadowed passwords, the /etc/passwd file contains only the character x in the place of a password.
 When a system uses shadowed passwords, the hashed password value is stored in /etc/shadow instead of /etc/passwd.
     - 🔬Mutual authentication ensures that a server provides authentication before the client provides authentication.
 This prevents employees from revealing their credentials to rogue servers.
     - 🔬Credential Management API is a web-based API that allows developers to store, retrieve, and manage user credentials in a secure and user-friendly manner.
 It’s part of modern web standards and plays a crucial role in simplifying user authentication while enhancing security.
 The Credential Management application programming interface (API) was published by the World Wide Web Consortium (W3C) as a working draft in January 2019 and allow customers to be automatically logged on when they visit a website.
-- **Authorization**: Authorization verifies the identity of a subject by checking a factor like a password.
-Authorization provides a user with capabilities or rights.
+- 📚**Authorization**: Authorization verifies the identity of a subject by checking a factor like a password and then granting an appropriate level of permissions if the user is allowed access.
+Permissions include read, write, tag, list, execute, etc.  Authorization provides a user with capabilities or rights.
 It is the process of determining what a user is allowed to do.
 - 5.2.1 Identiy management (IdM) implementation
     - Identity and access management is a collection of processes and techologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
     - Identity Management (IdM) implementation techniques generally fall into two categories: